 The garage is often the place in the home where people dump items that don't get regular use.
 But if you’re like most people, your garage may be a bit of a disaster.
 Following are three ways to upgrade your garage in a weekend.

-Unless you're super organized, it’s likely that your garage is a disorganized mess.
-However, we spend so much time cleaning spaces we actually live in that we rarely have the time or energy to focus on the garage.
+Unless you're super organized, it’s likely your garage is a disorganized mess.
+However, we spend so much time cleaning spaces we actually live in we rarely have the time or energy to focus on the garage.
 If you take a day or two to do an annual (or bi-annual if you're feeling ambitious) garage clean-out, you’ll be left with a tidier space.

 The best thing to do is to rent a dumpster for the weekend so you don't have garbage overflowing your everyday trash bins.
 The rental company will drop off an empty dumpster and pick it up full for a fee—all you need to do is fill it with whatever trash you find in your garage.